 What is an expunction?

-If you have a criminal record and want to find out if you are eligible for an expunction, please register for one of our upcoming clinics.
+If you have a criminal record and want to find out if you are eligible for an expunction, call 704-376-1600 ext 510 to speak to someone about your situation and register for our expunction clinics.
 At the clinic, you will receive a free copy of your statewide criminal record and meet with an attorney to understand whether you are eligible for an expunction.
 If you are eligible, your case will be placed with a staff or volunteer attorney to help you complete the process.

 To qualify for our services, you must: